Veronza Bowers Jr.: Incarceration

 Bowers was eligible for mandatory parole after 30 years.
 In February 2005, 10 months after he served 30 years in prison, his parole was postponed to give the victim's relatives a chance to express their opposition at a new parole hearing.
 Bowers was denied parole in October 2005 and December 2011.
 Bowers has maintained his innocence during his entire 46 years of imprisonment, and through all parole hearings.
-The evidence that convicted him was based solely off of the testimony of two government informants, both of whom received a reduction in their sentences, and one of whom received $10,000.